 Before you can prevent green eye, it's important to know when it's most likely to occur.
 It's relatively easy to predict and will happen most often when you're in one of these situations:

-- The pupils that are dilated.
-At night and in dark rooms, an animal's pupils can be quite large and this increases the amount of light that can be reflected back to the camera.
+- The pupils are dilated: At night and in dark rooms, an animal's pupils can be quite large and this increases the amount of light that can be reflected back to the camera.

 - Direct your pet's eyes slightly away from the camera.
 Just slightly to the left or right will be enough, so use your free hand to grab their attention.
 It will still look as if they're looking into the camera, but the light won't reflect directly into the camera.